justinluu8235/django-react-template/README.md

 After these steps, you should have an app that is fully ready to go.

-You can now run `./manage.py runserver` in one terminal tab and `npm run start:dev` in another to start the backend and frontend servers respectively.
+You can now run the following in 3 different terminal tabs:
+ - `./manage.py runserver`
+ - `npm run start:dev`
+ - `npm run tailwind:dev`

 ## Project Structure

 The Django project comes with a single app already created called `main`.

-Within each app directory, you will find a `templates` directory which hosts the HTML template(s) for that app (e.g. main/templates/index.html).
-The template file is expected to have a root container which is where the React app gets mounted.

-The frontend directory is where all the frontend code goes, including the React code.
-Each Django app has its own directory within `frontend/apps` and this is where the React code lives.
+There is a single React App that gets mounted in main's template file.
+The idea is that this app will provide the full frontend experience.
+This approach lets you have fully decoupled frontend & backend.

 Our webpack config is configured to compile the tsx files and drop them into the `dist` directory.
 We also use a `publicPath` in the webpack config which is the URL at which django finds the compiled files.